AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 The query activity section has been updated with query samples.
 [Read more](../../automating/using/query.md#query-samples)

-The section dedicated to blacklisting has been renamed “Understanding opt-in and opt-out processes”.
+The section dedicated to block lists has been renamed “Understanding opt-in and opt-out processes”.
 It has been updated with information on how to manage opt-in to specific channels and how to set up landing pages to manage opt-in and opt-out.
 [Read more](../../audiences/using/about-opt-in-and-opt-out-in-campaign.md)

 Learn the best practices for using Adobe hosted SFTP servers.
 [Read more](../../administration/using/external-accounts.md#sftp-external-account)